Europe fears Afghan refugee crisis after Taliban takeover | Law-Order

 "The situation in Afghanistan was intense," said one young man, Hassan Khan.
 "The Taliban captured the whole of Afghanistan.
 But there is no work in Afghanistan, we were compelled to come here."
 Observers say there are no indications yet of any mass movement across the border.
 Turkish authorities say they have intercepted 35,000 Afghans entering the country illegally so far this year, compared with over 50,000 in all of 2020 and more than 200,000 in 2019.

-Jan Egeland, secretary-general of the Norwegian Refugee Council, said it's not a forgone conclusion that the Taliban takeover will result in a new refugee crisis.
+Jan Egeland, secretary-general of the Norwegian Refugee Council, said it's not a foregone conclusion that the Taliban takeover will result in a new refugee crisis.

 "I would warn against a self-fulfilling prophecy," he told AP.
 Afghans are "scared, bewildered but also hopeful that a long, long war will be over and maybe now they can avoid the crossfire."
-He said much depends on the Taliban allowing development and humanitarian work in the country and on donor nations continuing to fund those efforts.
+He said much depends on the Taliban allowing development and humanitarian work to continue.

 ALSO READ